The King in Yellow

 I.N.J.
 Culbard, Robert W. Chambers

 The King in Yellow: a play that brings madness to all who read it.
 Irresistible and insidious, it lures the reader with its innocence and dooms them with its corruption.
 In a series of interlinked stories, Robert W. Chambers’ classic work of weird fiction shows the creeping spread of the play’s macabre touch.
 I.N.J.
-Culbard’s deft and unsettling adaptation, newly reissued, breathes life into Chambers’ influential masterpiece, expertly revealing the malice and mayhem that await those unlucky enough to turn the wrong page.
+Culbard’s deft and unsettling adaptation (newly reissued in a smaller format, with a foreword by Dan Abnett and a new cover) breathes life into Chambers’ influential masterpiece, expertly revealing the malice and mayhem that await those unlucky enough to turn the wrong page.

 “Clean lines, bold colors, and characters that wriggle right into the readers’ brain are Culbard’s trademark.”